wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 To make Rango more coherent and integrated it would be nice to add the following functionality.

-- Track the click throughs of Categories and Pages, i.e.:
+- Track the clickthroughs of Categories and Pages, i.e.:
 	- count the number of times a category is viewed;
 	- count the number of times a page is viewed via Rango; and
 	- collect likes for categories (see [Django and Ajax Chapter]({#chapter-ajax})).